aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/cad-export-formats/export-dgn-to-pdf/_index.md

 Before you start, make sure you have:

 - Basic knowledge of C# and the .NET ecosystem.
 - Aspose.CAD for .NET installed.
-You can download it [here](https://releases.aspose.com/cad/net/).
+You can [download Aspose.CAD for .NET](https://releases.aspose.com/cad/net/).
 - A sample DGN file (e.g., **Nikon_D90_Camera.dgn**) placed in a folder you can reference from your code.

 ## Import Namespaces